Palermo Stone: Uncertainties

 There are uncertainties regarding the date of the Palermo Stone and of the Royal Annals it records.
-It is unknown whether the inscription was done in one go or was added to over time.
-It is also unknown whether it dates from the period it describes (i.e. from no later than the Fifth Dynasty).
+It is unknown whether the inscription was done all at once or whether it was added to over time.
+It is also unknown whether or not it dates from the latest period it describes (i.e. from no later than the Fifth Dynasty).
 It has been suggested that the stele was made much later, perhaps in the Twenty-fifth Dynasty (747–656 BCE).
-It seems clear from the content of the inscription that, even if the Royal Annals, as preserved by the Palermo Stone and other fragments, were not carved at or soon after the period they describe, they are directly based on an Old Kingdom original.
+Even if the Royal Annals, as preserved by the Palermo Stone and other fragments, were not carved during, or soon after, the period they describe, they are directly based on an Old Kingdom original.

-It is also unknown whether all the surviving fragments are part of the same stele or come from different copies.
-It is possible that at least one of the smaller fragments held in Cairo (none of which have any clear provenance) is not genuine.
+It is also unknown whether all the surviving fragments are parts of the same stele or whether they come from separate copies.
+None of the smaller fragments held in Cairo have any clear provenance, and they might not all be genuine.

-The text is difficult to decipher due both to the state of preservation of the inscription (which varies widely) and due to its antiquity.
-If the text is a later copy, rather than a Fifth Dynasty original, there is also the possibility that errors and invention crept in during the copying process.
+Various parts of the ancient text are in widely varying states of preservation, which makes the text difficult to decipher.
+If the text is a later copy, rather than a Fifth Dynasty original, errors and invention may have crept in during the copying process.

 Significance

-The Palermo Stone and the other associated fragments of the Royal Annals are a vital source for the history of the Old Kingdom and, for example, preserve names of members of the royal families during the first five dynasties, which are not otherwise recorded.
+The Palermo Stone and the other associated fragments of the Royal Annals are vital sources for the history of the Old Kingdom, as they preserve names of members of the royal families during the first five dynasties, which are not otherwise recorded.

+The surviving Royal Annals fragments contains the names of the following pharaohs: